How to fix Bluetooth connectivity problems in macOS

-Also be warned that you'll be using the command line interface with elevated super user privileges and any mistakes can cause your system to become inoperable.
+Before you hop in, be warned that you'll be using the command line interface with elevated super user privileges and any mistakes can cause your system to become inoperable.
 Be careful to accurately follow these instructions.

 - Select Bluetooth.

-- Open terminal.
+- Open Terminal.

 - Hit Enter.